emarsden/pgmacs/doc/src/quickstart.md

     M-x package-install RET pg

-PGMacs is not currently distributed in MELPA.
+PGmacs is not currently distributed in MELPA.
 In the meantime, do the following in a terminal:

     git clone https://github.com/emarsden/pgmacs.git